drshahizan/HPDP/2425/assignment/A2/bdm/Transformer/big_data.md

 ### Benefits
+- In terms of Processing/Execution Time, the **Load Less Data** and **Sampling** technique performed the best.
+- In terms of Memory Usage, the **Chunking** and **Sampling** technique consumed the least memory.
+- These techniques are applied using the **Pandas** library only.

 ### Limitations

 ### Learning Reflection

-This assignment provided deep insights into how memory, performance, and parallelism vary between data libraries.
-We now better understand which tools to use based on dataset size and task type.
+This assignment showed how memory and performance differs between different libraries.
+This helps us understand which tools to use based on dataset size and task type.